 Just getting started in 3D printing?
 Maybe you already have some experience and you want to take your skills to the next level?
 Then this STEM program is for you!
 Here are some key take-aways for the week:

 It is fascinating and satisfying to watch something you have designed, be turned into an object you can hold.
-Additive manufacturing has already transformed product development and will continue to do so, in ways we have yet to imagine.
+This is additive manufacturing, a key part of the Fourth Industrial Revolution.
 Your child will learn the process of designing, engineering, prototyping, making and evaluating.
 They will share their discoveries and lessons learned.
 Invest in their tomorrow!
 And that Corvette?
 Before it went into production, it was prototyped using 3D printing.
 In fact, their cars that raced at Daytona had 75 printed parts.